ibm-cloud-architecture/refarch-privatecloud/Installing_ICp_on_prem.md

 Access to cluster networks from outside the cluster.
 ----------------------------------------------------

-IBM Spectrum Conductor for Containers was installed with calico networking.
+IBM Cloud private was installed with calico networking.
 Calico runs a vRouter on each host in the cluster which manages routing for all applications and services running on that host.
 Calico uses BGP for internal routing, so in oder to reach services running on your cluster from outside networks you must configure your network to communicate with the calico network via BGP.

 In the Cloud Adoption Lab, routing is performed by a VyOS router, so the following instructions describe how to configure a VyOS router to communicate with your cfc cluster.
 If you are using a different router the principles will be the same by the commands may be different.